 First of all, we need to clarify that Table 1 covers most, but not all applications that create silica dust.
-For those applications not covered in Table 1, you also have Objective Data and monitoring options available.
-Companies like Bosch give you nice dedicated compliance websites to see how their products line up.
+For those applications not covered in Table 1, you also have Objective Test Data and monitoring options available.
+Companies like Bosch, Makita, and others make it easy to see how their products line up.

 Calculating the Required CFM for Dust Extractors

 For CFM, the easy equation is that you need 25 CFM for every 1″ of grinder wheel you’re using.

 Let’s do the math for a 5″ grinder: